TRIQS/triqs_0.x/doc/user_manual/solvers/ipt/ipt.rst

 .. literalinclude:: Mott.py

-The result of this script is an animated gif.
-Reload this page to see it from the beginning.
+The result of this script is an animated gif:

 .. image:: Mott.gif
    :width: 700